-Southeast Asia’s largest ride-hailing and food delivery companies Grab and Gojek, both of who command valuations of over $10 billion each, are discussing a potential merger, according to The Information.
+Southeast Asia’s largest ride-hailing and food delivery companies Grab and Gojek, both of whom command valuations of over $10 billion each, are discussing a potential merger, according to The Information.

-Citing sources, The Information reported that even as the management of the two companies has met occasionally over the past two years, discussions of a merger became serious over the last couple of months.
+Citing sources, the report said that the management teams of the two companies have met occasionally over the past two years and discussions of a merger became serious over the last couple of months.

-The report further said that Grab President Ming Maa and Gojek CEO Andre Soelistyo had met earlier this month for the latest round of talks while adding that both sides were still a considerable distance from a potential deal.
+The report further said that Grab president Ming Maa and Gojek co-CEO Andre Soelistyo had met earlier this month for the latest round of talks while adding that both sides were still a considerable distance from a potential deal.

 In response to DealStreetAsia’s query, a Gojek spokesperson said: “There are no plans for any sort of merger, and recent media reports regarding discussions of this nature are not accurate.”